 Confident And Willing To Offer Your Opinions

 Companies want brand ambassadors who are real assets to the brand.
 They want you to provide honest feedback on the programs that you’re working with and that help you perform your job better.
-You might be asked to test out a new brand and give your opinion, or evaluate new products to find their strengths and weaknesses.
+You might be asked to test out a new brand and give your opinion or evaluate new products to find their strengths and weaknesses.
 Plus, you’ll be on the front line of retail, so you’ll enjoy first-hand knowledge of how effectively brand marketing and messaging is connecting with your audience.
-Don’t be afraid to be a sounding board for you company.
+Don’t be afraid to be a sounding board for your company.
 It’s what a good ambassador program expects.

 Brand Ambassador Salary